What is a Makerspace?

 HEAT PRESS for T-shirts

-Our heat press consists of 15″×15″ heated plates.
+Our heat press consists of 15″×15″ heated plates with a swing-away design.
 Patrons must supply their own materials for use but library staff will need to approve them ahead of time.
 Patrons must fill out a liability waiver form each time they use the press and receive operational instructions prior to each use.
 Heat gloves (provided by the library) must be worn while operating.
 Appointment required.

 SEWING MACHINE

 Patrons must be familiar with basic sewing machine use and use their own materials (fabric and thread).
-Basic tools are available, however, including scissors, cutting mats, rotary blades, stitch removers, etc. Appointment required.
+Basic tools are also available, including scissors, cutting mats, rotary blades, stitch removers, etc. Appointment required.

 PAPER TRIMMER